333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 He has written and presented on a variety of subjects, including class actions, arbitration, employment, and constitutional law.
 Brandon co-authored The Changed Landscape of Businesses’ Right to Enforce Arbitration Agreements: A Survey of Class Actions Involving Petitions to Compel Arbitration After Concepcion (Bloomberg/BNA Class Action Litigation Report), and contributed to chapters and updates in A Practitioner’s Guide to Class Actions (American Bar Association).

 Mr. Stoker graduated magna cum laude from the J. Reuben Clark Law School at Brigham Young University, where he served as Editor-in-Chief of the BYU Law Review and was elected to the Order of the Coif.
-While attending law school, he served as a judicial extern to the Honorable David Sam of the United States District Court for the District of Utah, won best brief as an oral argument finalist in the Rex E. Lee Moot Court Competition, and received the John S. Welch Prize for Outstanding Legal Writing.
+While in law school, he served as a judicial extern to the Honorable David Sam of the United States District Court for the District of Utah, won best brief as an oral argument finalist in the Rex E. Lee Moot Court Competition, and received the John S. Welch Prize for Outstanding Legal Writing.
 He received his undergraduate degree in political philosophy, magna cum laude, from Boise State University.

 Brigham Young University - 2010 Juris Doctor

 Boise State University - 2007 Bachelor of Arts